dilanka-rathnasiri/blog/2024/k8s-dashboard.md

 </svg>&nbsp;&nbsp;simple-k8s](https://github.com/dilanka-rathnasiri/simple-k8s)

 This GitHub project is an example of Infrastructure as Code with [Pulumi](https://www.pulumi.com) for Kubernetes dashboard deployment.
+Since this article isn't focusing on Infrastructure as Code, we'll not discuss the code here.
+But I'll think this will be helpful for getting a rough idea.

 ## Summary
-In this article, we have discussed deploying Kubernetes dashboard on a Kubernetes cluster.
+In this article, we’ve discussed deploying Kubernetes dashboard on a Kubernetes cluster.
 Kubernetes dashboard is one of the easiest ways to get an overview of a kubernetes cluster.
+Hands-on experience of the Kubernetes dashboard is valuable on the learning Kubernetes.
+Also, it'll be a good jumpstart.
+Even though the Kubernetes dashboard provides an overview of the cluster to some extent, I think it'll not be enough for an advanced production Kubernetes cluster.

 ## References
 1. https://github.com/kubernetes/dashboard/blob/master/docs/user/accessing-dashboard/README.md